WillSullivan/AzureTableIdentityStorageProvider/readme.md

 ##Currently missing/failing/FYI
 There are some issues with adding more than two (?) external auths, or it may be issues with Goog and Foob auth.
 I'm currently investigating this.
 I'm also trying to get updated to 2.3, but I'm having issues with the storage emulator.
 I'm working on this as of the last edit of this file :/

+Also, I'm in the process of updating to Identity 2.0.
+This should roll in this weekend.

 ##Latest commit notes
 Finally have a chance to start using it.
 Went boom on first use.
 ASP.NET Identity apparently trusts the storage provider with the responsibility of assigning Ids to users on creation.
 Fancy that.
 Now creation methods for users and roles will check for a null/empty/whitespace Id and will use a virtual method to assign one if it doesn't exist.
 Also will throw an ArgumentException on Update or Delete if the Id is not set.